Cash savings are a safer bet

 It can be difficult to connect the impact of inflation with cash in the bank.
 But rising prices have a very real effect on your savings.
 Even a relatively modest inflation rate of 2% – the Bank of England’s target – means that your money loses a third of its purchasing power over 20 years.
 With inflation surpassing 10% in 2022, there’s a heightened risk of the value of cash being eroded.

 This is an important factor to remember, especially if your view of investing is that you could lose money.
-While there is inherently risk in investing, this can be managed in line with risk preferences and mitigated with a long-term investmet horizon.
+While there is inherently risk in investing, this can be managed in line with risk preferences and mitigated with a long-term investment horizon.

 There’s little you can do to your cash to make it beat inflation, especially if the rate at which prices are rising is higher than the best savings account interest rate.
 Conversely, a long-term, diversified investment plan improves your chances of producing returns that outpace inflation.